codethor0/human-behaviour-convergence/docs/AI_CODE_REVIEW_GUIDE.md

 Found an issue with this guide or have suggestions?
 1. Open an issue with the `documentation` label
 2. Submit a PR to improve the examples
-3. Share your AI code review experiences in Discussions
+3. Share your code review experiences in Discussions

 ---